It’s Official: Bitter Bibi Gets the Boot as Prime Minister of Israel

 JERUSALEM—Benjamin Netanyahu’s long and boisterous rule came to an end on Sunday with one final broadside against the world.

-The embittered ex-leader channeled his inner Trump to claim the election was fraudulent and label his opponents fascists, turncoats and compare them to the regimes in Iran and North Korea.
-He lashed out at President Biden and claimed the state of Israel faced an existential threat if its government was not powerful enough to say “no” to the United States.
+The embittered ex-prime minister channeled his inner Trump to claim the Israeli election was fraudulent and label his opponents fascists and turncoats, and compare them to the regimes in Iran and North Korea.
+He lashed out at President Biden, claiming the state of Israel faced an existential threat if its government was not powerful enough to say “no” to the United States.

-Almost unknown outside of Israel, Bennett, a nationalist hardliner, and the centrist Lapid, succeeded where almost a generation of politicians have failed: to replace Netanyahu, 71, whose twelve years in office made him Israel’s longest-serving prime minister and the country’s most dominant modern leader.
+Almost unknown outside of Israel, Bennett, a nationalist hardliner, and the centrist Lapid succeeded where almost a generation of politicians have failed: to replace Netanyahu, 71, whose 12 years in office made him Israel’s longest-serving prime minister and the country’s most dominant modern leader.

 Netanyahu did not depart gracefully.
-He cast aspersions on his rivals and derided the alleged illegitimacy of the new government until his last week in office, declaring its formation “a fraud,” and “possibly the greatest fraud in history.”
+He cast aspersions on his rivals and derided the alleged illegitimacy of the new government, declaring its formation “a fraud,” and “possibly the greatest fraud in history.”

 In his parting shot in the Knesset, Netanyahu claimed that his ouster could bring about the very destruction of Israel.

-Netanyahu also made the totally unfounded allegation that Biden would not safeguard Israel, and compared the Iran deal, which was signed by President Obama and wrecked by President Trump, to the Americans failing to stop the Holocaust.
+Netanyahu also made the totally unfounded allegation that Biden would not safeguard Israel, and compared the Iran deal—which was signed by President Obama and wrecked by President Trump—to Americans failing to stop the Holocaust.

 Netanyahu is expected to continue to serve in the Knesset, Israel’s parliament, as opposition leader.

-His speech in parliament could barely be heard over unending catcalls and jeers from Netanyahu’s allies, who find themselves in the opposition for the first time in twelve years.
+His speech in parliament could barely be heard over unending catcalls and jeers from Netanyahu’s allies, who find themselves in the opposition for the first time in more than a decade.
 As Knesset members howled and flashed posters—some were escorted out of the chamber—Bennett’s young children flashed him “love” hand signs from the gallery.

 Lapid, the mastermind of the coalition, who will become the next prime minister, was so appalled by the behavior of Likud members that he dropped his speech altogether.